farirpgs/fari-games/_games/charge-rpg.md

 Having access to this book in physical or virtual form can also be handy, but totally optional.

-# In a Nutshell | Power Your Story Telling
+# The Game | Power Your Story Telling

 [GAME_NAME] is a generic table-top role-playing game.
 That means that you and your friends will get together, and tell an interactive story about a group of fictional character you will create.
 Those characters will face obstacles and challenges, and you get to decide how they react.
 The world then changes based on what the characters do.

 ## Game Master & Players

-One person in the group will need to act as the **Game Master**, or GM.
+One person in the group will need to act as the `Game Master`, or `GM`.
 The GM is responsible for the world and the characters that live in it that aren't played by other people at the table.
-We call those characters "non-playable characters", or **NPC**.
+We call those characters "non-playable characters", or _NPC_.

-The rest of the group will be **players**.
+The rest of the group will be `Players`.
 The players will create a character that will experience compelling stories inside this world.
 We call those player characters, or PC

 While the GM is usually the main person in charge of the way the world evolves, everyone at the table is in charge of the story.